yuanli2333/Hadamard-Matrix-for-hashing/README.md

 # Codes for paper: Central Similarity Quantization for Efficient Image and Video Retrieval, [arxiv](https://arxiv.org/abs/1908.00347)

 We release all codes and configurations for image hashing.

-Codes and configutations for "Video Hashing" :fire: will be released in the future.
+Update: Video hashing has been updated in [here](https://github.com/yuanli2333/Hadamard-Matrix-for-hashing/tree/master/video)

 ## Prerequisties